moltenkaizen/node-contactform-mailer/README.md

 </pre>

 #### TO DO
-* Respond with JSON success or failure
+* Respond with JSON success or failure (Done!)
-* Make the test index.htm slightly less terrible looking
+* Make the test index.htm slightly less terrible looking (Done!)
 * Handle newlines in message body.